Immunoglobulin M: Molecular requirements for forming polymeric IgM

 It was initially expected that the J chain would be important for forming the polymeric immunoglobulins, and indeed polymerization of IgA depends strongly (but not absolutely) on the J chain.
 In contrast, polymeric IgM forms efficiently in the absence of the J chain.

 The predominant form of human and mouse IgM is the pentamer.
 By way of comparison, the structure of IgM from frogs (Xenopus) is predominantly hexameric, IgM from bony fish is predominantly tetrameric, and IgM from cartilaginous fish (mainly sharks) is predominantly pentameric.
 Although the pentameric form predominates in mice and humans, the hexameric form has also been observed.
-Subsequent studies using recombinant DNA expression systems indicated that the hexamer is a major form of mouse IgM when the IgM is produced under conditions where the incorporation of the J chain is prevented, either by producing IgM in cells that lack the J chain or by producing IgM with a µ heavy chain that lacks the cysteine in the tailpiece.
+Subsequent studies using recombinant DNA expression systems indicated that a hexamer is a major form of mouse IgM when the IgM is produced under conditions where the incorporation of the J chain is prevented, either by producing IgM in cells that lack the J chain or by producing IgM with a μ heavy chain that lacks the cysteine in the tailpiece.
 In summary, hexameric IgM never contains the J chain; pentameric IgM can be formed so as to include or not include the J chain.

-An important difference between the µ and γ heavy chains is the availability of cysteines for forming disulfide bonds between heavy chains.
+An important difference between the μ and γ heavy chains is the availability of cysteines for forming disulfide bonds between heavy chains.
 In the case of the γ heavy chain, the only inter-γ bonds are formed by cysteines in the hinge, and accordingly, each γ chain binds to only one other γ chain.
-By contrast, the Cµ2 and Cµ3 domains and the tailpiece each include a cysteine that form a disulfide bond with another µ chain.
-The cysteines in the Cµ2 domains mediate the formation of monomeric IgM (µL)2.
+By contrast, the Cμ2 and Cμ3 domains and the tailpiece each include a cysteine that form a disulfide bond with another μ chain.
+The cysteines in the Cμ2 domains mediate the formation of monomeric IgM (μL)2.
 The tailpiece along with the included cysteine is necessary and sufficient for the formation of polymeric immunoglobulins.
-That is, deleting the tailpiece from the µ heavy chain prevents the formation of polymeric IgM.
+That is, deleting the tailpiece from the μ heavy chain prevents the formation of polymeric IgM.
 Conversely, cells expressing a γ heavy chain that has been modified to include the tailpiece produce polymeric IgG.